aaron-grau/curic/rails/homeworks/questions/helpers-layouts-mailer.md

   end
   ```

 3. Next, write the content for the e-mail welcoming the user to the site.
 Create a file called `welcome_email.html.erb` in `app/views/user_mailer/` and fill it in.
-Refer back to the [mailer reading][mailer-reading-1] as needed.

 In addition to the `.html.erb` file, make a copy in `welcome_email.txt.erb`.
 Remember - omitting a text version of your email could make many filters interpret your email as spam!

-3. When a user signs up for your app, send them the welcome e-mail.
+4. When a user signs up for your app, send them the welcome e-mail.
 Where should that code live given the following controller?
 Implement the code.

 Remember - we need a few things.
 We must call our new `welcome_email` method, which returns a message, and call `deliver` on that message to actually send it: